citp/privacy-policy-historical/a/au/aut/autoclickbots.com.md

 This website privacy policy describes how protects and makes use of the information you give the company when you use this website.
 If you are asked to provide information when using this website, it will only be used in the ways described in this privacy policy.
 This policy is updated from time to time.
 The latest version is published on this page.
-If you have any questions about this policy, please email or write to: [[email protected]](https://web.archive.org/cdn-cgi/l/email-protection)
+If you have any questions about this policy, please email or write to: enquiries@autoclickbots.com

 **Introduction**
 We gather and use certain information about individuals in order to provide products and services and to enable certain functions on this website.